ExtremeElectronics/AttaHell/README.md

 # AttaHell
 Bat Call Simulator for Pi-pico and a 40khz Piezo sounder

-Intended use, testing Bat Listining devices.
+Intended use, testing Bat Listening devices.

 # NOT TO BE USED FOR ATTRACTING BATS #
 It's illegal to simulate bat calls for attracting bats.